lasselundstenjensen/itu-bds-sdse/lessons/03-golang-introduction/Z-(Optional)-Master-The-Shell-Workshop.md

 ```

 ### ls (list)
-To be able to move around you must know what is around you the ls command is useful here as it lists files and directories.
+To be able to move around you must know what is around you.
+The `ls` command is useful here, as it lists files and directories within your current directory.

 ```bash
 user:current$ ls